Maggie Cheung: 1984–1987: Early work

+1988–1994: Breakthrough

 Despite her success, Cheung found herself typecast in the roles of comics or weak, clumsy women.
 Realizing this, Cheung wanted to break away by seeking more dramatic roles.
-She got this opportunity when Wong Kar-wai cast her in As Tears Go By (1988), her first of many collaborations with Wong.
+She got this opportunity when Wong Kar-wai cast her in As Tears Go By (1988), the first of her many collaborations with Wong.

 Cheung often cites the film as the piece that truly began her serious acting career, and she won critical praise for it.
-In 1989, she won Best Actress awards at the Golden Horse Award and Hong Kong Film Award for her work in Full Moon in New York and A Fishy Story respectively.
+In 1989–1990, she won Best Actress awards at the Golden Horse Award and Hong Kong Film Award for her work in Full Moon in New York and A Fishy Story respectively.
+Rolling Red Dust won the Golden Horse Award for Best Supporting Actress.

 In 1991, she became the first Chinese performer to win a Best Actress Award at the prestigious Berlin Film Festival for her work in Center Stage.
+Cheung made a historic contribution to China in the performance award.
+With this film, Maggie Cheung won the Best Actress Award at the Taiwan Golden Horse Film Awards, the Best Actress Award at the Hong Kong Film Awards, and many other awards.

 Cheung subsequently proved her versatility with roles in action films.
 Her performance in the sci-fi martial arts smash hit The Heroic Trio (1992) and its sequel, Executioners (1993), impressed both critics and audiences with her martial arts skills.
 Also in a departure from her usual roles, Cheung played a beautiful and vicious femme fatale in New Dragon Gate Inn (1992).

+In the film Green Snake (1993), she played a snake demon who transformed into a human form.

+She was both good and evil, yearning for human emotions while feeling confused about them.

+In Wong Kar-wai's film Ashes of Time (1994), she almost carried the soul of the character with "static performance": without fierce dramatic conflicts, she conveyed turbulent emotions through eyes, gestures and silence.

+1996–2004: International prominence

+After having acted in more than 68 movies, most of which were action films, in less than a decade, she decided to take her career in another direction.
+She took a two-year sabbatical and used the time to reflect upon which kinds of roles interested her.
+She began getting interested in art and music, she travelled and perfected her language studies.